kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 We can edit the values inside etcd with the following [editor](henszey.github.io/etcd-browser/).

-Before we can access configuration server, we have to provide access configuration in `config.yml` file:
+Before we can access the configuration server, we have to provide access configuration in the `config.yml` file:

 ```yaml
 config: